What's Hot: Absolutely lovely display, fast, thin and light.

 Performance and Horsepower

 Samsung uses their powerful Exynos 5 Octa 5420 CPU, clocked at 1.9GHz.
 This is a 4 + 4 design where there are 4 high power cores and 4 companion low power 1.3GHz cores.
 Like Tegra CPUs that feature companion low power cores, the idea is to reduce power consumption when the tablet is doing less demanding tasks.
-We expect the LTE 4G versions to run on the Snapdragon 800 or 801, a comparable if not slightly faster CPU that's compatible with Qualcomm LTE chipsets.
+The LTE 4G versions run on the Snapdragon 800, a comparable CPU that's compatible with Qualcomm LTE chipsets.
 The tablet is among the fastest Android models on the market, with performance similar to the Galaxy Tab Pro models, Note Pro, Sony Xperia Z2 tablet and the Kindle Fire HDX.
 The Exynos uses MALI T-628 graphics, which falls just slightly below the Snapdragon 800's Adreno 330 benchmarks (and we mean slightly).

 The Galaxy Tab S has 3 gigs of RAM, and that's currently the most you'll find on an Android product.
 It's more than enough to handle Samsung's extensive software customizations including multi-window multitasking, multiple concurrent applications and more.
 As noted, the Tab S 10.5 is available with 16 or 32 gigs of storage, though we haven't seen the Tab S 8.4 with 32 gigs in stores yet and we're not sure if and when it's coming.
 Thanks to Samsung's customization of Android, you can move some apps to SD cards, though you can't move apps that touch core system functions and Android 4.4 is a bit pickier about which apps you can move.